kayalvaer/bitandbots-frontend/README.md

 ## Description

-Javascript Frameworks CA project, is part of the requirement to test student skills as part of our software development qualification at Noroff College.Developed with creating an online ecommerce website where users can view products, but products and make wishlist on required products.
-Admin is able to log in and add new products, view ordered list and details o customers.
-CRUD functionality applied throughout the website.
+Project Exam 2 submission task, is a part of the requirement to test our software development qualification at Noroff Institute.Managed to develop a fullstack website developed with React, fetching data from Strapi API and using Material Ui for styling.Allows users to access information about open source free games and providing links for authorised users to access the game.
+The goal was to create a new video game store website called Bits & Bots.
+The owners want only registered users to be able to browse the site.
+The site must be responsive and work on all device sizes.

-This report will outline the project plan and why I made them and how I came around to implement.
+Outline the project plan and why I made them and how I came around to implement.

-User Stories:
+## User Stories:

-- As a admin, I want to be able to log in and add new products, so that I can make them available for customers.
-- As a admin, I want to be able to be able to ordered list,
+- As a developer, I want users to be able to be able to register, login, edit and delete my profile in the new game site,
-- As a user, I want to be able to be able my ordered list and wishlist,
+- As a user, I want to be able to be view a list of free online games,
-- As a user, I want to be able to search the site for products mentioning the keyword(s) they have used to search.
+- As a user, I want to be able to search for the game quickly by mentioning the keyword(s) they have used to search.
-- As a user I want to be able to add my details quick so that I dont waste time.
+- As a user I want to be able to click game link and excess it online.
+- As a user I want to view Game title , description and any important information about the games.
-- As a user I want to be able to use categories to filter products.
+- As a user I want to be able to categories games by the game types.
-- As a user I want to be able to see product detailed description, to ensure the content and quality of products.
+- As a user I want to be able to see game detailed description, to ensure the content and quality of the game is what i wanted.
-- As a user I want to see the title of the products.
+- As a user I want to see the title and description of the game clear.
-- As a developer I want to be Authenticated developers for the news site to be able to log into an admin panel and on this panel they are able to add, edit and delete products.
+- As a developer I want to be Authenticated developers for the game site.
-- As a developer, I want the products to at least have a: title, featured image, content, and categories and detail page.

 ### Planning Applications

 - Trello
 - GitHub Projects
 - Gantt Charts
+- Process Flow

 ## Teck Stack Built With